 Not to mention that I am being very careful not to waste any of the food I purchase these days, since I shop once every 3 weeks at a car-side pickup, just to stay away from crowded places and to help the grocery store employees and others to stay safe and healthy.

-My red, yellow and orange peppers started to look like they have seen better days, so to save them from shriveling up further, I prepared a meal out of them…or I should say couple of meals, as we had them once for dinner, once for lunch and as a side dish with our grilled Italian Sausage dinner.
+My red, yellow, and orange peppers started to look like they have seen better days, so to save them from shriveling up further, I prepared a meal out of them…or I should say a couple of meals, as we had them once for dinner, once for lunch and as a side dish with our grilled Italian Sausage dinner.

 This recipe yields 4-8 servings.